-Required Elements in the Lease
+Required Elements in the Lease(s)

 As discussed herein, BOEM has determined that geotechnical (sub-bottom) sampling may impact historic properties.
 If the lessee conducts HRG surveys prior to conducting geotechnical (sub-bottom) sampling, the lessee will be able to avoid impacts to historic properties.
 Therefore, BOEM will require the lessee to conduct HRG surveys prior to conducting geotechnical (sub-bottom) sampling and when a potential historic property is identified, the lessee will be required to avoid it.
-Inclusion of the following elements in the lease will ensure avoidance of historic properties and is a requirement of this Finding.
+Inclusion of the following elements in the lease(s) will ensure avoidance of historic properties and is a requirement of this Finding.
+The following language will be included in leases issued offshore Maryland under the Smart from the Start Initiative:

 The lessee may only conduct geotechnical (sub-bottom) sampling activities in areas of the leasehold in which an analysis of the results of geophysical surveys has been completed for that area.
-The geophysical surveys must meet BOEM's minimum standards (see Guidelines for Providing Geological and Geophysical, Hazards, and Archaeological Information Pursuant to 30 CFR Part 585), and the analysis must be completed by a qualified marine archaeologist who both meets the Secretary of the Interior's Professional Qualifications Standards (48 FR 44738- 44739) and has experience analyzing marine geophysical data.
+The geophysical surveys must meet BOEM's minimum standards (see Guidelines for Providing Geological and Geophysical, Hazards, and Archaeological Information Pursuant to 30 CFR Part 285), and the analysis must be completed by a qualified marine archaeologist who both meets the Secretary of the Interior's Professional Qualifications Standards (48 FR 44738- 44739) and has experience analyzing marine geophysical data.
 This analysis must include a determination whether any potential archaeological resources are present in the area and the geotechnical (sub-bottom) sampling activities must avoid potential archaeological resources by a minimum of 50.0 m (164.0 ft).
-The avoidance distance must be calculated from the maximum discernable extent of the archaeological resource.
+The avoidance distance must be calculated from the maximum discernible extent of the archaeological resource.
 In no case may the lessee's actions impact a potential archaeological resource without BOEM's prior approval.

-Therefore, No historic properties will be affected for this lease issuance undertaking, consistent with 36 CFR 800.4(d).
+Therefore, No historic properties will be affected for this lease is ssuance undertaking consistent with 36 CFR 800.4(d).